 little general stain.
 This is due to the fact that Pyrocat-HD, unlike pyrogallol-based developers, is not very sensitive to aerial oxidation, considered to be the major cause of general staining.
 To

-.
-For even development use a tray at least one size larger than the film being developed: 8X10 trays for 5x7 negatives, 11x14 trays for 8x10 negatives, etc. This will reduce the possibility of
+way.
+For even development use a tray at least one size larger than the film being developed: 8X10 trays for 5x7 negatives, 11x14 trays for 8x10 negatives, etc. This will reduce the

 Pyrocat-HD can also be used to develop film by inspection.
 As is the case with other Pyro